 Cloud computing, in its most basic definition, is a shared pool of powerful computing resources delivering the home and business various kinds of services including application access and storage, management and processing of data without the need for a physical computer.
-With cloud computing you pay only for the services you use, providing the user a reduction in unnecessary infrastructure costs and back-end savings by creating an economy of scale.
+With cloud computing, you pay only for the services you use, providing the user with a reduction in unnecessary infrastructure costs and back-end savings by creating an economy of scale.

 What are the benefits of cloud computing?

 Similar to an electricity or gas utility, with cloud services, you only pay for what you use, and management of hardware and software is managed by technology vendors such as Microsoft or AWS.
 Cloud-based applications such as productivity, accounting, and marketing, can be running in days with the user in any location merely opening a web browser, logging in and away you go.

 - Cost: Cloud computing costs a lot less to use than operating your infrastructure since you don’t have to buy physical hardware.